-- A minimum of 120 credits is required for a BBA/BS, with a minimum cumulative GPA of 2.0. - A minimum of 33 credits is required for an MBA, with a minimum cumulative GPA of 3.0.
-BBA, BS, and MBA require completion of a standardized examination.
+- A minimum of 60 credits is required for an ABA with a minimum culumlative GPA of 2.0. - A minimum of 120 credits is required for a BBA with a minimum cumulative GPA of 2.0. - A minimum of 33 credits is required for an MBA with a minimum cumulative GPA of 3.0.
+BBA and MBA require completion of a standardized examination (ABA may require completion of a selected standardized examination).